Prisjakt/feed-specification/docs/fields/adult.md

 ---
 description: Should be used for tagging products for an adult audience.
-Not used to describe age group, but for specific product types, such as sex toys.
+Not used to describe [`age_group`](/fields/age_group.md), but for specific product types, such as sex toys.
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';
-import Anchor from "@site/src/components/anchor" import ChangeLog from '@site/src/components/changelog';
+import Anchor from "@site/src/components/anchor" import Field from '@site/docs/partials/_field.mdx';
+import ReactMarkdown from 'react-markdown';
+import ChangeLog from '@site/src/components/changelog';
 import OptionalField from '@site/docs/partials/_optional_field.md';